 Goa Gajah Temple – Elephant Cave In Ubud, Bali

-The Pura Goa Gajah temple is an interesting old 9th century Hindu cave temple in Ubud, Bali.
+The Goa Gajah temple is one of the oldest and most interesting Hindu temples you can visit in Ubud, Bali.

 Goa Gajah Cave Temple